tow3rs/catapult-v3-smartnic-re/README.md

 - It seems that the PCIe version have a better Mellanox NIC ASIC hardware: ConnectX 3Pro vs ConnectX 4Lx.
 ConnectX 3Pro is 40GbE capable and ConnectX 4Lx is 50GbE.
 - Although the amount of RAM is 5GB only 4.5GB are usable.
 One of the chips of each channel has only 8 bits wired to the FPGA.
 - Unable to find any documentation for the PCIe side connector J8 in OCP card, only the SAMTEC bottom connector appears in the OCP documents, this one seems to be a proprietary connection.
-It carries 16 pairs of lanes with differential signals for PCIe (8Rx + 8Tx), once PCIe reset signal (PERST_N) and one cable detection pin.
+It carries 16 pairs of lanes with differential signals for PCIe (8Rx + 8Tx), one PCIe reset signal (PERST_N) and one cable detection pin.
 - FPGA oscillator Y6 is 644.53125 MHz for PCIe card and 156.250 MHz for OCP card.
 This oscillator is supposed that clocks the FPGA communication with the Mellanox NIC ASIC.
 This makes sense that ConnectX 3 has a lower speed for interconnect with FPGA (maybe 40GbE or 10GbE?).
-- Unable to use the dedicated JTAG header (J5) to program the FPGA on any of the cards, Quartus Programmer reports JTAG chain errors, other tools are unable to detect any device.
+- The dedicated JTAG header (J5) can´t be used with some cheap USB Blaster clones.

 #### About the use of Quartus programmer and tools with the onboard USB programmer
 When connected to a computer via USB, these boards are recognized as standard FTDI COM ports.